revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-26. Does creating checkpoints in various phases (map, combiner, shuffle, reduce) of a map reduce the chance to avoid phase level failures and improve fault tolerance?
+26.Does creating checkpoints in various phases (map, combiner, shuffle, reduce) of a map reduce the chance to avoid phase level failures and improve fault tolerance?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)